Mdraqibkhan/Attentive-Color-Fusion-Transformer-Network-ACFTNet/README.md

 ## Acknowledgements
-Special thanks to the awesome repositories [Spectroformer](https://github.com/Mdraqibkhan/Spectroformer) [UIPTA](https://github.com/Mdraqibkhan/UIEPTA) , which made this project possible.
+Special thanks to the awesome repositories [Spectroformer](https://github.com/Mdraqibkhan/Spectroformer) and [UIPTA](https://github.com/Mdraqibkhan/UIEPTA) , which made this project possible.